mahmods/prelox/wp-content/plugins/html-forms/readme.txt

 4. Viewing saved form submissions.
 5. Hide form or redirect to URL after form submission.
 6. Configurable form messages.
+7. Details of a specific form submission.

 == Changelog ==

+#### 1.1.3 - February 12, 2018

+**Fixes**

+- Form preview was not working when WPML was activated.

+**Improvements**

+- Improved theme compatibility for the form preview.
+- Print submission details as JSON instead of PHP object.
+- Form messages are now added to the element as data attributes, so they can be used in JavaScript event callbacks.

+**Additions**

+- [Conditional logic](https://kb.htmlforms.io/conditional-elements/) now accepts multiple values, separated by the |-character.

 #### 1.1.2 - January 18, 2018